 Green Lipped Mussels

-Green-lipped mussels are a type of mollusc native to the waters of New Zealand.
+Green-lipped mussels are a type of mollusk native to the waters of New Zealand.
 The seafood is loved in New Zealand for its great taste and various health benefits.

 Green-lipped mussels are very nutritious containing a high content of essential omega 3 fatty acids EPA (Eicosapentaenoic acid) and DHA (Docosahexaenoic acid).
 Omega 3 fatty acids have been extensively studied for their anti-inflammatory effects and ability to fight diseases including joint illnesses.